 Clinical Trials

-The Department of Psychiatry & Behavioral Sciences welcomes research participants ages 12 to 70 to enroll in studies aimed at improving the diagnosis and treatment of schizophrenia, bipolar disorder, Alzheimer’s disease, depression and anxiety.
-Browse the entries below and call the associated telephone numbers to learn how you can volunteer to help advance our understanding of psychiatric illness.
+The Department of Psychiatry & Behavioral Sciences invites research subjects to participate in studies aimed at improving the diagnosis and treatment of schizophrenia, psychosis (e.g., hearing voices, paranoia), bipolar disorder, depression, and anxiety.

 Feinberg Clinical Trials